-At this point, we’re all feeling pretty ground down by Covid-19.
+At this point, we’re all feeling pretty ground down by Covid-19 right?
 News from the pandemic frontlines pours relentlessly from our phones, TVs and laptops.
 The stories ricochet from terrifying to heart-breaking and back again.
 There’s the occasional uplifting tale – Captain Tom, nationwide standing ovations for the NHS – but it’s mostly grim and gruelling stuff.
 And there is, as yet, no visible light at the end of the tunnel.

 It’s understandable, then, that so many B2B brands have opted to halt their marketing comms altogether.
 They worry that, against the global backdrop of medical and economic woe, anything they say may seem frivolous at best, and crassly exploitative at worst.
 Frozen by fear of saying the wrong thing, they’re saying nothing at all.